khalequzzamanlikhon/Fingerprint-Forgery-Detection/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-- SOCOFing Dataset for providing fingerprint images.
+- [SOCOFing](https://www.kaggle.com/datasets/ruizgara/socofing)Dataset for providing fingerprint images.
 - Ultralytics YOLO for the YOLOv11 implementation.
 - Kaggle for providing the T4x2 GPU environment for training.
 - Open-source libraries: OpenCV, scikit-image, Matplotlib, Seaborn, and TensorBoard.